Stock-News-Monitoring-Program/Final_Version_With_Notifications/README.md

 * views.py: This file contains the main routes and logic for rendering the dashboard, fetching stock data and news articles, and handling user actions.
 * config.py: This file stores the configuration variables for the application, such as database credentials.
 * total_stock_list.py: This file contains a list of valid stock symbols used for validation purposes.
 * templates/: This directory contains the HTML templates used for rendering the web pages.
-Including the base, home, settings, sign_up and stcok_setting HTML Files.
+Including the base, home, settings, sign_up and stock_setting HTML Files.

 <!-- GETTING STARTED -->